rive-app/rive-unreal/README.md

 - Metal on Mac
 - Metal on iOS
 - D3D11 on Windows
-- OpenGL on Windows
+- OpenGL on Android

 Planned support for:

-- D3D12
+- D3D12 on Windows
-- WebGL
-- Vulkan
+- Vulkan on Linux, Android, Windows

 ### Feature Support